 Click and drag the web page icon

-If your browser window is maximized make it a window.
-Once done, click and drag the icon next to the URL in the address bar and drag it to your Desktop or other location you want to create the shortcut.
-For example, in the below address bar of Computer Hope you would drag the CH icon to your Desktop or other location.
+If your browser window is maximized, make it a window.
+Once done, click and drag the icon next to the URL in the address bar and drag it to your Desktop or another location you want to create the shortcut.
+For example, in the below address bar of Computer Hope you would drag the CH icon to your Desktop or another location.

 Create a new shortcut and point to the web address

 - Create a new shortcut on your Desktop or anyplace you want the shortcut to appear.

 - For the location of the item, enter the full web address.
 For example, Computer Hope would be: https://www.computerhope.com/